 Vitamix Smells like Burning?
 Here’s What To Do!

 When you fire up your Vitamix, there are plenty of smells you expect to encounter.
-Maybe you’re juicing some mango and pineapple, and a fruity aroma starts to fill your kitchen.
-Or, perhaps, you’re making a green juice, and the powerful and invigorating smell of kale and spinach being pulverized dances around your nose.
-One thing is certain: if you smell anything burning or electrical, something has gone wrong.
+Maybe you’re juicing mango and pineapple, and a fruity aroma fills your kitchen.
+Or, perhaps, you’re making green juice, and the powerful and invigorating smell of kale and spinach being pulverized dances around your nose.
+However, if you smell anything burning or electrical, something has gone wrong.

 Diagnosing the Issue